 Graduating college is an exciting time, but it can be scary if you’re new to managing your money.
-These five money lessons for new college graduates can help you create a solid foundation and put you on the right track for long-term financial success.
+These eight money lessons for new college graduates can help you create a solid foundation and put you on the right track for long-term financial success.

 - Protect your credit score.

 - Make a budget and stick to it.

 - Start saving.